TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Holding #key(307) and left clicking transfers the texture by projecting it onto the target face.
 Alternatively, you can hold #key(306) and #key(307) and left click to transfer the texture by rotating it.
 This will avoid stretching the texture, but is only available on Valve 220 format maps.

+You can also left click and drag with #key(307) held down (and optionally #key(306) as described above) to transfer texture attributes along a sequence of faces.

 If you wish to copy the texture to all faces of a brush, you can double click the left mouse button while holding #key(307).
 Note that this copies the texture and face attributes such as the offset or scale.
 If you wish to copy the texture only, you need to hold #key(308) in addition to holding #key(307) (or #key(306) and #key(307) to avoiding stretching).
 Finally, you can use copy and paste to copy the texture and attributes of a selected face onto other faces: First, select the face that you wish to copy from and choose #menu(Menu/Edit/Copy), then selected the faces that you wish to copy to, and choose #menu(Menu/Edit/Paste).

 ### Replacing Textures